grafana/grafana/.github/bot.md

 Comment commands:

 * Write the word `/duplicate #<number>`  anywhere in a comment and the bot  will add the correct label and standard message.
-Ä Write the word `/needsMoreInfo`  anywhere in a comment and the bot will add the correct label and standard message.
+* Write the word `/needsMoreInfo`  anywhere in a comment and the bot will add the correct label and standard message.

 Label commands: